MBQIP Frequently Asked Questions

-To be eligible to benefit from Flex grant funds and participate in Flex funded activities, CAHs must meet annual MBQIP participation requirements set out by the Federal Office of Rural Health Policy (FORHP), or have completed the necessary MBQIP Waiver.
+To be eligible to benefit from Flex funds and participate in Flex-funded activities, CAHs must meet annual MBQIP participation requirements set out by the FORHP, or have completed the necessary MBQIP Waiver.
 FORHP is implementing a phased approach when determining the minimum level of reporting requirements in MBQIP for participation in Flex-funded activities, with requirements increasing each year after 2015.
 For more information about the specifics of MBQIP participation requirements, please see the Flex Eligibility Criteria for MBQIP Participation.

 Does MBQIP replace the CMS Hospital Quality Measures?

 No. Except for the EDTC and antibiotic stewardship measures, MBQIP core measures are a subset of measures from the CMS Hospital Inpatient and Outpatient Quality Reporting Programs.
 Hospitals currently reporting additional CMS measures are encouraged to continue that process.

 How were the MBQIP measures selected?